eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Experience with Kafka
 	- Experience with Vertica
 	- Knowledge in containerized environments (Docker, Kubernetes)
++ Sr. Data Engineer
+	- Amida is currently looking for a Sr. Data Engineer to provide expertise and implementation services in data collection, data integration, data analysis, data mapping, data profiling, data mining and data modeling.
+	- In this role, you will be responsible for designing and maintaining data pipelines, data warehouses, and data integration solutions.
+You will work closely with cross-functional teams to ensure data quality, optimize performance and implement scalable data infrastructure.
+	- Bachelors Degree in Computer Science or technical field AND;
+	- 5+ years of recent professional experience in data engineering
+	- Expertise in data modeling and ETL processes
+	- Proficiency in programming languages like Python and Scala
+	- Experience in SQL and Databricks
+	- An in-depth understanding of the terminologies, code sets, and standards of healthcare data
+	- Ability to communicate clearly, concisely and persuasively with software engineers and clients
+	- Experience working with non-Transact-SQL databases and SQL dialects, preferably Oracle PL/SQL or Cerner Command Language
+	- Experience with large-scale data analysis systems, such as Databricks, Hadoop, Pig, Scala, Spark or MPP databases
 + skill set:
 	- Responsibilities
 		* Design, develop and support data pipelines, warehouses and reporting systems to solve business operations, users and product problems.